How to Setup a Kubernetes Cluster with Minikube & Kubeadm

 Before we begin, let’s go over some basic concepts of Minikube to help us understand how it works:

-• A pod is a group of containers (1 or more) that share storage and network resources and has a defined way of running the containers.
+- A pod is a group of containers (1 or more) that share storage and network resources and have a defined way of running the containers.

 #1.
 Use Minikube Start to Create and Start a Cluster With Default Settings